AWS Security Blog

 Even with the ability to separate key management from data management, you can still verify that you have configured access to encryption keys correctly.
 AWS KMS is integrated with AWS CloudTrail so you can audit who used which keys, for which resources, and when.
 This provides granular vision into your encryption management processes, which is typically much more in-depth than on-premises audit mechanisms.
 Audit events from AWS CloudHSM can be sent to Amazon CloudWatch, the AWS service for monitoring and alarming third-party solutions you operate in AWS.

-All AWS services that handle customer data encrypt data in motion and provide options to encrypt data at rest.
-All AWS services that offer encryption at rest using AWS KMS or AWS CloudHSM use AES-256.
-None of these services store plaintext encryption keys at rest — that’s a function that only AWS KMS and AWS CloudHSM may perform using their FIPS 140-2 validated HSMs.
+AWS services that handle customer data, encrypt data that is sent from one system to another—known as data in transit—provide options to encrypt data at rest.
+AWS services that offer encryption at rest using AWS KMS or AWS CloudHSM use AES-256.
+None of these services store plaintext encryption keys at rest—that’s a function that only AWS KMS and AWS CloudHSM may perform using their FIPS 140 level 3 validated HSMs.
 This architecture helps minimize the unauthorized use of keys.

 AWS’s response to challenges with the TLS implementation in OpenSSL was to develop our own implementation of TLS, known as s2n, or signal to noise.
 We released s2n in June 2015, which we designed to be small and fast.
 The goal of s2n is to provide you with network encryption that is easier to understand and that is fully auditable.
 We released and licensed it under the Apache 2.0 license and hosted it on GitHub.